jltsiren/gcsa2/README.md

 [The old implementation](http://jltsiren.kapsi.fi/gcsa) indexed all paths in a directed acyclic graph, which had to be determinized before index construction.
 This implementation indexes paths of length up to 128 in any graph.
 The upper bound on path length should limit the combinatorial explosion often occurring in graphs containing regions with a lot of branching.

 The input to index construction is a set of paths of length *k* in the input graph.
-The prefix-doubling algorithm transforms the input into an equivalent of order-*8k* (order-*2k*, order-*4k*) de Bruijn graph for paths in the input graph.
-As such, the index supports path queries of length up to the order of the corresponding de Bruijn graph.
-As each `joinPaths()` step is followed by a `mergePaths()` step that merges lexicographically adjacent paths starting from the same node, the resulting graph should be smaller than a de Bruijn graph.
+The prefix-doubling algorithm transforms the input into an order-*8k* (order-*2k*, order-*4k*) pruned de Bruijn graph for paths in the input graph.
+A pruned de Bruijn graph differs from a de Bruijn graph in that its nodes may have shorter labels than the order of the graph, if the shorter labels uniquely determine the start nodes of the corresponding paths in the input graph.
+As such, pruned de Bruijn graphs are usually smaller than proper de Bruijn graphs.

-At the moment, GCSA2 is being developed as a plugin to Erik Garrison's [variant graph tools](https://github.com/ekg/vg).
+At the moment, GCSA2 is being developed as a plugin to Erik Garrison's [variation graph tools](https://github.com/ekg/vg).
 The only implemented construction option is based on extracting *k*-mers from vg.
 Later, GCSA2 should become a more general graph indexing library.

 See [the wiki](https://github.com/jltsiren/gcsa2/wiki) for further documentation.